Europe’s Oldest City

 Garita, Jardines del Paseo de Carlos III, Cádiz, Andalucia, Spain.

-Founded by the Phoenicians around 1100 BC, Cádiz is often regarded as the oldest continuously inhabited city in Western Europe.
+Cádiz’ Golden Age is closely linked to the discovery of the Americas.
 It was from this tip on the western coast of Andalucia that Christopher Columbus set sail to discover the New World.
 His discoveries made it an important trading port and home to the Spanish treasure fleet.
 As a result, the city became a major target for Spain’s enemies and was destroyed and rebuilt several times.

 Cathedral de Cádiz, Cádiz, Andalucia, Spain.